 This formulation comes with only five additional ingredients to bind the tablets for use and serves to take care of most calcium needs.

 New Chapter Bone Strength Calcium is one of the few calcium supplements derived from algae instead of traditional calcium citrate or calcium carbonate.
 It is also 100% vegetarian, Kosher, and certified gluten-free making it effective for multiple lifestyle preferences.

 Each tablet comes with 257 mg of calcium as well as 33 IU of vitamin D allowing you to get a decent amount of each vitamin per serving.

 Each tablet contains 600 mg of calcium and 400 IU of vitamin D. Similar to Citracal, Nature Made’s supplement also has a slow-release element that allows for this higher dosage amount.
 This gives you more for your money and prevents the need for frequent doses throughout the day.

 Nature Made also comes in a capsule form for those who may not be fond of tablets.
 The capsule is animal-based, however, so this is a drawback for those who prefer a vegan or vegetarian option

-Solaray’s calcium supplement is vastly different from other options due to its formulation.
-Though it does provide a standard 250 mg of calcium, 125 mg of magnesium, and 6 g of zinc, it does so through multiple sources.
+Though Solaray’s calcium supplement does provide a standard 250 mg of calcium, 125 mg of magnesium, and 6 g of zinc, it does so through multiple sources.